A7Berisha/Card-Matching-Game/README.md

 Inspired by the RGB Guessing Game by Colte Steele.

 Getting Started:
--To get started, download the ZIP file and open the CSS file, the jQuery file and JavaScript file -After that open the "Card matching game" html file in a browser of your choice -Play away!
+-To get started, download the ZIP file and open the CSS file, the jQuery file and JavaScript file, they can just be immediately closed afterwards

+-After that open the "Card matching game" html file in a browser of your choice

+-Play away!

 Rules and Overview: